-Historic Environment Red Amber Green Development of the site would Development of the site could Development of the site would cause substantial harm to a have a detrimental impact on a have either a neutral or positive designated or non-designated designated or non-designated impact, but importantly not heritage asset or the setting of heritage asset or the setting of have a detrimental impact on a designated or non-designated a designated or non-designated any designated or non- heritage asset "which cannot be heritage assets ", but the designated heritage assets ". reasonably mitigated.45 impact could be reasonably mitigated.
+Historic Environment Red Amber Green Development of the site would Development of the site could Development of the site would cause substantial harm to a have a detrimental impact on have either a neutral or designated or non-designated a designated or non- positive impact, but heritage asset or the setting of designated heritage asset or importantly not have a a designated or non- the setting of a designated or detrimental impact on any designated heritage asset non-designated heritage designated or non-designated which cannot be reasonably assets, but the impact could heritage assets. mitigated. be reasonably mitigated.